mithunkumarc/revision/java/object_class.md

         //overloaded with time millisenconds
         void	wait()
         Causes the current thread to wait until it is awakened, typically by being notified or interrupted.

+#### overriding hashcode and equals method

+1. required while comparing two instances.
+2. Each object has its unique hashcode in java.
+3. lets consider p1 = new Person {"vinay",30} and p2 = new Person {"vinay",30}
+4. p1 and p2 , gets two different hashcodes
+5. p1 == p2 is false as two variables pointing to two different instances
+6. now p1.equals(p2) returns false, because equals checks hashcode of p1 and p2

+equals method logic :

+        if hashcode of two objects are different then they are 100% different if hashcode of two objects are same, they could be same or different equals comes to picture when hashcode of two objects are same it checks content(may be name and age of person) and returns true/false.

+contract : when you override hashcode , you should override equals too.

+7. override hashcode of Person lets say return p.name.length + p.age
+8. so both p1 and p2 gets same hashcode : 5 + 30 = 35.
+9. just overriding hashcode is bad idea because vinay and vijay both have same length
+10. override equals : return p1.name.equals(p2.name) && p1.age == p2.age;